RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/FAQ-&-Troubleshooting.md

 During a standard Evil Twin attack, your wireless VIF capable card is split into two logical interfaces.
 One to create the fake Access Point and another to perform the DoS in monitor mode.
 During the attack, if the target AP is configured in channel "Auto" and if the victim resets/reboots it due to lack of connectivity resulting from the Denial of Service (DoS) attack, once reset/rebooted, it may switch to another channel rendering our attack performing DoS over the wrong channel and the victim re-establish the connectivity.

-To avoid the above situation, airgeddon implemented DoS Pursuit Mode.
+To avoid the above situation, `airgeddon` implemented DoS Pursuit Mode.
 To enable this mode in Evil Twin attacks you'll need an additional (second) wireless card that supports monitor mode.
 The first card will be used as normal (DoS and fake AP) and it needs to be VIF capable.
 For more information about what VIF is, check [here](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/FAQ%20&%20Troubleshooting#what-is-vif).
 The second one (no need to be VIF capable) will be used to scan in the background and check if the target AP changed the channel it's on.
-If the situation described before happens and the target AP switches its channel, it will be detected by airgeddon, and the attack will re-launch the DoS and the fake AP over the new channel alerting us about this.
+If the situation described before happens and the target AP switches its channel, it will be detected by `airgeddon`, and the attack will re-launch the DoS and the fake AP over the new channel alerting us about this.
 In this way, the target AP is "pursued" even on channel hopping making the Evil Twin a much more effective attack.
 DoS Pursuit Mode is also available in the DoS attack menu.

 ____

 #### My Linux has a weird wireless interface name like `wlx00c0ca9208dc` instead of `wlan0`, and I'm getting errors.
 What can I do?

 For some Linux distributions like Ubuntu, Parrot OS, and Debian, the default naming for network devices uses the new nomenclature.
-This can cause errors while using `airgeddon` because some third-party tools that airgeddon uses aren't compatible with this wireless device name nomenclature.
+This can cause errors while using `airgeddon` because some third-party tools that `airgeddon` uses aren't compatible with this wireless device name nomenclature.

-It's better to use the old wifi interface naming that is fully compatible with all the dependencies in airgeddon.
+It's better to use the old wifi interface naming that is fully compatible with all the dependencies in `airgeddon`.
 From `airgeddon>=11.20` there is an integrated check showing a warning and the recommendation for the change upon interface selection.
 Information on this can be found [here](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Consistent-Network-Device-Naming).

 ____

 #### When I start airgeddon, I see this message "No graphics system was detected"

-This message appears when airgeddon can't connect to your X Windows System for whatever reason.
+This message appears when `airgeddon` can't connect to your X Windows System for whatever reason.
 Maybe you have a restricted configuration.
 From `airgeddon>=11.11` the message is self-explanatory.
 The tool will detect if there is an existing graphics system (X windows or Wayland) and it will suggest a command to be executed before launching `airgeddon`.

-Try; launching the command `xhost +` before launching airgeddon if you have an X Windows system.
-Try; to launch the command `xhost +SI:localuser:root` before launching airgeddon if you have Wayland graphics.
+Try; launching the command `xhost +` before launching `airgeddon` if you have an X Windows system.
+Try; to launch the command `xhost +SI:localuser:root` before launching `airgeddon` if you have Wayland graphics.
 That should fix the problem.
 More details are available here: [Wayland section at wiki](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Wayland).

 Maybe your system is headless (without a graphical system), or maybe you just want not to use it.
 In that case, other options are available.
 Tmux can be used instead of xterm.
 It can be set in the hidden `.airgeddonrc` file.
 More info about it [here](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Options).